mkruisselbrink/navigator-connect/explainer.md

 The `onfetch` channel is implicit.
 Registering a Service Worker and scope creates the necessary mapping for browsers to decide that a SW is competent to handle top-level fetches for documents which match the scope and registration.
 Subsequent sub-resource requests are routed to the originating SW (creating more `onfetch` events).

-The `postMessage` channel is made available through Service Worker Registration Objects and through the `clients` collection (inside the SW execution context).
+The `postMessage` channel is made available through the `ServiceWorker` objects (gotten from inside Windows or other Worker clients) and the `Client` objects (gotten from inside the SW execution context).

 Until `navigator.connect()`, applications which wished to communicate to cross-origin Service Workers needed to create `<iframe>`s to create a cross-origin `postMessage` channel -- meaning that Service Workers were unable to talk to other Service Workers as `<iframe>`s are not available inside Service Workers contexts.